 Is Hospice Care Covered By Insurance?

-Believe it or not, hospice care is covered by most insurance companies – a total miracle!
+Hospice care is covered by most insurance companies.
 However, coverage does depend on the type of plan you have and the level of care needed.
-Make sure to check with your insurance provider for an exact breakdown of what services are covered before beginning hospice care.

 What Type Of Support Can Hospice Provide For Family Members?